yashraizada/Keras-APIs-from-Scratch/README.md

-# built_from_scratch
+# Keras APIs from Scratch
-Machine Learning algorithms implemented from the scratch
+Major Machine Learning and Deep Learning algorithms implemented from the scratch